 It seems like there is a new story every day.
-Behind every fraud story which is my area of research, there is a whistleblower.
-What you may call a whistleblower case, I may call a fraud case If we are hearing about it in the news that means someone somewhere told something.
-Behind every fraud story there is a whistleblower.
+Behind every fraud story, which is my area of research, there is a whistleblower.
+What you may call a whistleblower case, I may call a fraud case.
+If we are hearing about it in the news, that means someone somewhere told something.

-Q. You talked about how whistle blower are looked at as tattle-tales, not as heroes.
+Q. You talked about how whistleblowers are looked at as tattle-tales, not as heroes.
 Do you think people still have that attitude?

 Absolutely.
 I think it is still going on.
-The whistle blower dilemma is about how we as a society treat these brave people.
+The whistleblower dilemma is about how we as a society treat these brave people.
 It is very hard to come up against the system.
 Right now, we are hearing more about the whistleblowers at Boeing.
 I would say 95 percent of the world is impacted by the airline industry.
 So, we want those people to come forward with information.
-We look at that has having a direct impact on our health and safety.
+We look at that as having a direct impact on our health and safety.…